Professor Emeritus, Physics Department

-Dr. Herbert earned his bachelor's degree in Physics and Mathematics from Xavier University in 1984.
-After receiving his Ph.D. from Ohio State University in 1993 in experimental condensed matter physics, he became a postdoctoral research associate at the University of Cincinnati.
-He joined the Xavier faculty as an assistant professor of physics in 1995, earned tenure in 2001 and was promoted to professor in 2008.
+Dr. Steven Herbert earned his bachelor's degree in Physics and Mathematics from Xavier University in 1984.
+He received his Ph.D. from Ohio State University in 1993 in experimental condensed matter physics under Dr. James Garland.
+He was a postdoctoral research associate at the University of Cincinnati Department of Physics from 1993-1995 under Dr. Richard Newrock.
+He joined the physics faculty at Xavier in 1995.

-Dr. Herbert received the Joan G. McDonald Award for Outstanding Teaching in the Sciences in 2005, has published in top scientific journals, and has been involved in many grants totaling nearly 1 million dollars.
-His research is focused primarily in the electrical transport properties of materials with a specialization in conventional and high temperature superconductors, semiconductor heterostructures, and spintronics.
-He is also a member of the Midwest Manatee Research Project, an interdisciplinary group of Xavier faculty and students researching the vocalization patterns and behavior of the endangered Florida manatee.
+Dr. Herbert's primary research area involves the electrical transport properties of materials with a specialization in conventional and high temperature superconductors.
+He also is interested in critical phenomena and phase transitions in two and three dimensional systems, scanning probe microscopy, Coulomb drag and spintronics.
+He is a member of the Midwest Manatee Research Project, an interdisciplinary group of Xavier faculty and students researching the vocalization patterns and behavior of the endangered Florida manatee.

 With the little free time that he does have, Dr. Herbert enjoys reading, especially science fiction, playing softball and volleyball, hiking and backpacking, and spending time with his wife and four sons.

 - BS, Xavier University;Ph.D., The Ohio State University

 - Joan G. McDonald Award for Outstanding Teaching in the Sciences, Xavier University, 2005